Configure and Weight Your Own Business Rules

 ReputationManager 360 provides a wide range of highly customizable rules within seven categories, providing you excellent control and support for any combination of rules.

 Evidence Rules – flag transactions that originate from an account or device already associated with fraud or abuse.
-You set the types of evidence and decide whether you want to consider only your own evidence or include fraud experiences from others.
+You set the types of evidence (over 45 to choose from such as credit card fraud, identity theft, shipping fraud, account takeover) and decide whether you want to consider only your own evidence or include fraud experiences from others.

 Geolocation Rules – flag transactions when activity is coming from an unauthorized country, through a proxy, or use iovation’s Real IP technology to get the user’s actual location.